ManuelJuliao/TinyPac/README.md

+##Pacman clone

-Pacman clone for school project
+Pacman clone done with Java and JavaFX for school project.